For Panamanians, the canal is theirs. But who profits from it?

 “Everything Trump’s saying is [nonsense].
 I’m not taking him seriously,” says Mr. Castañeda, who has lived his whole life in the low-income neighborhood of El Chorrillo, the barrio at the heart of the 1989 U.S. invasion that ended with the capture of the country’s de facto dictator, Gen. Manuel Antonio Noriega.

-But “Since the U.S. left Panama, the canal has earned” so much more money, he says.
+But “since the U.S. left Panama, the canal has earned” so much more money, he says.
 And yet “The majority of Panamanians don’t see ... the canal’s wealth” impacting their lives.

 A neutral canal